 The directors have overall responsibility for the internal control environment, which, within the Northern Powergrid Group, is based on regular reporting, a series of operational and financial policy statements, investigations undertaken by internal audit and a stringent process for ensuring the implementation of any recommendations.
-In addition, MidAmerican requires a quarterly control risk self-assessment to be undertaken by all senior managers as part of its programme for compliance with the requirements of the Sarbanes-Oxley Act.

-A review is undertaken of the company-wide controls in place on an annual basis and the review carried out in 2011, while not identifying any areas of significant weakness, resulted in the implementation of various recommended improvements.
-The key features of the Northern Powergrid Group's internal control system and the issues addressed by the Company and the Northern Powergrid Group during the Regulatory Year can be found in the report of the directors.
+In addition, MidAmerican requires a quarterly control risk self-assessment to be undertaken by all senior managers as part of its programme for compliance with the requirements of the United States Sarbanes-Oxley Act.
+A review is undertaken of the company-wide controls in place on a regular basis and, while not identifying any areas of significant weakness, the most recent review resulted in the implementation of various recommended improvements.
+The key features of the Company's internal control system and the issues addressed by the Company during the Regulatory Year can be found in the directors' report.